PrincessPiggy22/whomurderedzingzingzingbah.github.io/README.md

 ## Loreeeee i guess
 #### You won a lottery to go on the Boohbah Express before it opens to the public.
 After you go to bed, a scream wakes you up and *gasp* ZingZingZingbah has been MURDERED!!!!
 Can you find out who did it?
 I mean I hope so because they literally tell you.

+## Consecutive
+It fits the theme because of the concescutive battles

 ## Credits
 #### Dream sequence background by jaykdoe from Uiverse.io
 [Woah Stars](https://uiverse.io/jaykdoe/tasty-dragon-12)